alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

 ---

-title: "About Alec"
+title: "About me"

 ---

 ## Education

-Alec believes in the value of a multidisciplinary education experience to build the character and knowledge needed to excel in fields that necessarily rely on a deep understanding of a breadth of topics.
+I believe in the value of a multidisciplinary education experience to build the character and knowledge needed to excel in fields that necessarily rely on a deep understanding of a breadth of topics.

 * Vanderbilt University, Class of '24
   * BS Cognitive Studies